-State Planning Policy Policy Overview Local Planning Strategy Implications and Responses SPP 3.0 - Urban Growth and Settlement SPP 3.0 is a broad sector policy that sets out the principles and considerations which apply to planning for urban growth and settlement in Western Australia.
+َ း လို State Planning Policy Policy Overview Local Planning Strategy C Implications and Responses SPP 3.0 - Urban Growth and Settlement SPP 3.0 is a broad sector policy that sets out the principles and considerations which apply to planning for urban growth and settlement in Western Australia.
 The purpose of the policy is to facilitate sustainable patterns of urban growth and settlement by setting out the requirements of sustainable settlements and communities and the broad policy for accommodating growth and change.
 SPP 3.0 outlines general measures to create sustainable communities, plan liveable neighbourhoods, coordinate services and infrastructure, manage rural-residential growth and plan for aboriginal communities.
-These general measures should be considered in conjunction with issue-specific urban growth and settlement State planning polices which supplement SPP 3.0.
+These general measures should be considered in conjunction with issue-specific urban growth and settlement SPP 3.0.
 Urban growth shall predominantly be facilitated in the Town's existing centres including Ashfield and Bassendean District Centres to make optimal use of existing infrastructure and services.
 In addition, this Strategy will provide for targeted increases in density in appropriate locations to provide for additional infill development within the Town.
 SPP 3.5 - Historic Heritage Conservation SPP 3.5 sets out the principles of sound and responsible planning for the conservation and protection of Western Australia's historic heritage.
 The policy seeks to conserve places and areas of historic heritage significance and to ensure development does not adversely affect the significance of heritage places and areas.
+The development assessment and control of properties, buildings and areas with significant heritage values within the Town is to be guided by LPP 4 - Heritage and Character.
 SPP 3.5 primarily relates to historic cultural heritage noting that aboriginal heritage and natural heritage are protected by other legislative instruments.
 Historic cultural heritage includes heritage areas, buildings and structures, historic cemeteries and gardens, man-made landscapes and historic or archaeological sites with or without built features.
-The Strategy recommends the investigation and establishment of Heritage Areas (and an associated local planning policy), under the Planning and Development (Local Planning Schemes) Regulations 2015.
-The development assessment and control of properties, buildings and areas with significant heritage values within the Town is to be guided by this policy, as is the preparation of a future local planning policy addressing built form outcomes for character and heritage areas.
 The policy contains development control principles and considerations for decision-makers for where development is proposed within a heritage place and heritage area.
 The policy also states that care should be taken by decision-makers to minimise the extent to which land use zoning and other planning controls conflict with, or undermine, heritage conservation objectives.